Next Generation Advanced Transceiver Technologies for 6G and Beyond: New Form: Antenna Transceiver Design

 where $\alpha_m \ge 1$ denotes the gain of the $m$-th element due to the integrated reflection-type amplifier, and $\theta_m \in [0,2\pi )$ denotes the reflection phase shift.
 A key difference with active RISs is that they introduce non-negligible amplification noise, denoted by $z_m \in \mathbb{C}$ in (\ref{sig_mo_act}).

-\paragraph{Performance Gains} The key metric for demonstrating the performance gains of active-RIS aided wireless systems lies in understanding how the received SNR scales with an asymptotically large number of reflecting elements.
+\paragraph{Performance Gains} The key metric for demonstrating the performance gains of active-RIS aided wireless systems lies in understanding how the received SNR scales with an asymptotically large number of reflecting elements \cite{li2022active}.
 First, consider the scenario where there is a maximum power constraint for all active RIS elements.
 For this case, the authors of \cite{long2021active} showed that the received SNR experiences a linear increase with $M$ when $M$ is sufficiently large.
 This phenomenon is expected because the signal power at the receiver grows quadratically with $M$, owing to the RIS beamforming gain.
 At the same time, the amplification noise power increases linearly with $M$, thus resulting in an SNR scaling order of $M$.
 However, an active-RIS-aided systems attains a smaller SNR scaling order ($\mathcal{O}(M)$) than its nearly-passive RIS counterpart (i.e., $\mathcal{O}(M^2)$), it outperforms the nearly-passive RIS in terms of rate when the number of reflecting elements is moderate and/or its amplification power is sufficiently large \cite{long2021active}.
 This is due to the power amplification gain offered by active RISs, and the limited beamforming gain of nearly-passive RISs for values of $M$ that are not very large.
-In another scenario where there is a fixed per-element power at each active-RIS element, the total power budget scales linearly with the number of active elements \cite{kang2023double}.
-For this case, it can be shown that the received SNR scaling order for the far-field case is similar to that of nearly-passive RIS, i.e., $\mathcal{O}(M^2)$, owing to the additional amplification power scaling of $\mathcal{O}(M)$.
+In another scenario where there is a fixed per-element power at each active-RIS element for double-active-RIS systems, the total power budget scales linearly with the number of active elements \cite{kang2023double}.
+For this case, it was shown that for double-active-RIS systems, the received SNR scaling order for the far-field case is $\mathcal{O}(M^2)$, owing to the additional amplification power scaling of $\mathcal{O}(M)$.
+On the other hand, if the total amplification power is fixed, the double-active-RIS systems attains a linear capacity scaling order only, which is the same as the single-active-RIS case \cite{li2023double}.

 \paragraph{Transceiver Design Challenges} A key challenge in the design of active-RIS is accounting for the non-negligible RIS amplification noise.
 An active-RIS-aided system must balance the objective of maximizing the received signal power and minimizing the active-RIS correlated noise at the receiver.
 This interplay gives rise to non-convex constraints on the reflection coefficients, rendering the optimization problems more challenging.
 On the other hand, the amplification factors of active-RIS elements are more flexible, resulting in more DoFs compared to nearly-passive RISs for which the reflection amplitudes are typically fixed at unity.